New Zealand Open

 The New Zealand Open is the premier men's golf tournament in New Zealand.
 It has been a regular fixture on the PGA Tour of Australasia tournament schedule since the 1970s.
 The 2019 event was the 100th edition of the tournament.
 Since 2014 it has been held as a pro-am in February or March.

 Prize money for the 2020 event was NZ$1.4 million, with an additional NZ$50,000 for the pro-am; the tournament winner received NZ$252,000.

-The reigning champion is Ryan Peake, who won the 2025 event.
+The reigning champion is Daniel Hillier, who won the 2026 event.